Alex Salmond denies sexual harassment complaints

 She said two complaints were raised in January against Mr Salmond and he was notified in March about an investigation.

-The Daily Record reported that allegations about his conduct towards two staff members in 2013 – while he was in office – have been handed to Police Scotland, but the force would not comment on any inquiry.
+The Daily Record reported that allegations about his conduct towards two staff members in 2013 – while he was in office – have been handed to Police Scotland.

+A force spokesman said: “We are carrying out an assessment of information which we have received and inquiries are at an early stage.”

-Asked by the BBC if Mr Salmond is still a member of the SNP, the First Minister said: “These matters will be considered in the fullness of time.
+Asked by the BBC if Mr Salmond is still a member of the SNP, Ms Sturgeon said: “These matters will be considered in the fullness of time.

 “This has not been a party investigation, I have limited information, for legal reasons that information I am not able to pass to the party, so the situation will undoubtedly develop as more information becomes available, but I am not able to confirm more than I have at this stage.”